Can the FTB File a Return for You? (Substitute Returns in California)

 Frequently Asked Questions

-Absolutely.
-A CPA can pull your wage and income transcripts, prepare an accurate return, and work with the FTB to reduce your balance and request penalty relief where applicable.
+A CPA can reconstruct your tax records, file an accurate return to replace the SFR, and negotiate with the FTB to reduce your balance and penalties.

 📣 About the Author